20 Annuals that Beat the Heat

 - Angelonia: "Serena" series has white, purple, lavender and pink spikes.

-- Euphorbia: "Diamond Frost" looks like baby’s breath, but is tough.
+- Euphorbia: "Diamond Frost" looks like baby’s breath, but is more resilient.

 - Gomphrena globosa: "Fireworks" has pink flowers; is heat and drought tolerant; good for drying.